-Expository technique must transcend the traditional presentation "power-point" or poster, so it is expected that each group uses documentary techniques, panels, round-table discussions, photography, news, newspaper, etc. The chosen technique must be previously authorized by the instructor no less than seven days prior to presentation date to ensure innovative presentation techniques are met.
+Expository technique must transcend the traditional presentation "power-point".
+The chosen technique must be previously authorized by the instructor no less than seven days prior to presentation date to ensure innovative presentation techniques are met.
 The aspects to be evaluated are:

-1) content of the genre,
+- 1) content of the genre,

 - 2) guiding the analysis,

 - 3) presentation techniques, and

 - 4) socio-linguistic dominion ("language performance").